 If you go the UGC route (which we recommend), you need to find someone willing to conduct the tutorial.
 This is one of the biggest problems brands face when creating this type of content.

-Not only do you need to negotiate contracts, terms, and rights ownership, you must also rely on the creator.
+Not only do you need to negotiate contracts, terms, and rights ownership, but you must also rely on the creator.
 We’ve heard several stories of unreliable influencers from companies who are now our clients.

 A production company works with product testers, influencers, and industry experts every day, and knows how to leverage their networks.